Finance and investment

 02 School Deposits

-International schools often require a non-refundable "Registration Fee" (€500-€1500) PLUS a security deposit equal to one term.
+International schools often require a non-refundable "Registration Fee" (€500-€1,500) PLUS a security deposit equal to one term.

 03 Transport & Import

-• Employment Pass (EP1/EP2) The company usually pays the fees (about 1500-2500 MYR).
-This is the safest financial option.
+• Employment Pass (EP1/EP2) The company usually pays the fees (around 1,500-2,500 MYR).
+This is the financially "safest" option.

 • MM2H (Malaysia My Second Home) Requires a fixed deposit in a Malaysian bank of 500,000 MYR to 1,000,000 MYR depending on the category (Silver/Gold).
 A heavy investment.

-• DE Rantau (Digital Nomad) Moderate application fees (~€1000), but requires proving annual income of $24,000.
+• DE Rantau (Digital Nomad) Moderate application fees (~€1,000), but you must prove annual income of $24,000.

 Passport and visa

-Frequently Asked Questions on Financing
+Frequently Asked Questions About Financing

-What are the best banks for transferring my money?
+Which are the best banks for transferring my money?

 How much does an average international school cost?

-Expect between €6,000 and €15,000 per year per child for a high-level establishment.
+Budget between €6,000 and €15,000 a year per child for a good-quality school.
 "Elite" schools (Alice Smith, Garden) can exceed €20,000.

-Your adventure starts with a good budget.
+Your adventure starts with a solid budget.